-There should not be any significant cost reductions to businesses or government units as a result of these proposed rules.
+There should be significant cost reductions to businesses or government units as a result of these proposed rules including reduced number of in person appearances, enhanced exchange of information, and electronic filing of documents.

 31. Estimate the primary and direct benefits and any secondary or indirect benefits of the proposed rules.
 Please provide both quantitative and qualitative information, as well as your assumptions.